 Every human body is different, therefore there is no perfect pose.
 Within my class, you will learn your own boundaries, and find out what may challenge you, what frustrates you and why, and in the end, discover your yoga.

-Ashtanga Yoga focuses on the breath through flowing postures, which enhances core strength, balance and flexibility, helping to improve stamina, reduce stress, and boost energy levels.
-Linda’s class is based around a sequence of movements known as the primary series, but is altered for the needs of the class.
+Ashtanga Yoga works through a set sequence of postures.
+It focuses on the breath through flowing postures, which enhances core strength, balance and flexibility, helping to improve stamina, reduce stress, and boost energy levels.
+Linda’s class is based around a sequence known as the primary series, but is altered for the needs of the class.

 Keeping the beginner in mind, she also gives alterations for some of the postures to accommodate those who are more experienced, leaving her class open to many different levels.